-2.2 Composition2
+2.2 Composition

-The JCB shall consist of 283 members from among the Cooperating Parties as follows:
+The JCB shall consist of 28 members from among the Cooperating Parties as follows:

 2.2.14 Twelve representatives from the governments contributing to the Special Programme Resources, selected by the contributors to the Special Programme.
 Each such government representative shall serve as representative of his/her government and may also serve as representative of a constituency established by governments under this membership category.
 Each constituency will develop its own procedure to designate its representative to the Board.
-In the event a government intends to serve on the Board also as representative of a constituency, it shall indicate this in its application for membership, it being understood that each government participating in that constituency shall be entitled to rotate as the representative of that constituency at any session of the JCB.
+In the event a government intends to serve on the Board also as representative of a

-2 Members are guided by the Terms of Reference for JCB members.
+Members are guided by the Terms of Reference for JCB members.

-3 Last amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-sixth Session of the Board in 2013 [See the report of JCB(35), document TDR/JCB(35)/12.3].
+Last amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-sixth Session of the Board in 2013 [See the report of JCB(35), document TDR/JCB(35)/12.3].

-4 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-first Session of the Board in 2008 [See the report of JCB(30), document TDR/JCB(30)/07.3].
+&lt;sup>4 Amended by the Co-sponsoring Agencies in agreement with the Joint Coordinating Board; with effect from the Thirty-first Session of the Board in 2008 [See the report of JCB(30), document TDR/JCB(30)/07.3].